Content warning: This article includes descriptions of sexual assault.

 I haven't been on a date or — shock horror — been with a man since my daughter was born 15 years ago.
 I'm sure many of you will think I'm being extreme, pity me or suggest I go out and search for a fling.
 But I'm actually more than okay.
 In fact, I would argue that as a solo mum I'm in a far superior position than many partnered women.

-I want to say that I know some very awesome men are fabulous friends, partners, fathers, stepfathers, brothers, sons and uncles.
+I want to say from the outset that I fully support mums who are choosing to date again.
+And that I know some very awesome men are fabulous friends, partners, fathers, stepfathers, brothers, sons and uncles.
 If the men in your life aren't a risk to solo mums and their children, then this is not about them.

 This is about the men who target solo mums to get to their children.